-Note: You can format papers in MLA, APA, IEEE, McGill, Chicago, and many other styles.
-But, a proper essay structure varies based on the requirements.
+Note: You can format an essay in MLA, APA, IEEE, Chicago, AMA, ASA, Bluebook, and Harvard styles.
+But a proper essay structure varies based on the task, the reader, and your instructor’s specific writing guidelines.

 Common Essay Formatting Styles